Asset Finance Explained

 Refinancing offers you the best of both worlds; you can still use the asset in question at the same time as capitalising on a cash injection straight into your business.

-By refinancing assets, you can fund a range of projects that would not easily be financed by other methods, such as acquiring another company, buying out a business partner or generating cash to fund improvements to your work environment.
+By refinancing assets you already own, you can fund a range of projects that would not easily be financed by other methods, such as acquiring another company, buying out a business partner or generating cash to fund improvements to your work environment.

 Advantages of asset finance